-- Engage – We develop, facilitate and fund activities and workshops in schools, colleges and community groups to help engage and inspire young people in thinking about their careers, and the various pathways in Higher Education available to them.
+- Facilitate – We develop and facilitate activities and workshops in schools, colleges and community groups to help engage and inspire young people in thinking about their careers, and the various pathways in Higher Education available to them.

 - Evaluate – We evaluate activities which provide the greatest impact to young people, understanding what works for young people and what barriers exist for them in their transition to Higher Education.

-Our programme is a fully funded, progressive programme designed for students in years 9-13 to improve progression to Higher Education.
-The programme includes a progression framework of termly outcomes addressing our target students' identified needs.
+Our programme is designed for students in Years 10-13 to improve progression to Higher Education.
+Our work, like all Uni Connect partnerships, is guided by the OfS, and so our remit adjusts each year with renewed guidance.
+The programme we develop includes a progression framework of termly outcomes addressing our target students' identified needs.